francisco-forero-pataquiva/api_fastapi-mongo/README.md

 ## About

-This REST API project was made as a back-end challenge for Coodesh.
-The API was centered around CRUD operations using data from the <a href = "https://api.spaceflightnewsapi.net/v3/documentation">Space Flight News API</a> stored in a MongoDB database.
+This REST API project was centered around CRUD operations using data from the <a href = "https://api.spaceflightnewsapi.net/v3/documentation">Space Flight News API</a> stored in a MongoDB database.
 The database was populated using a daily CRON that scrapped the available data and kept it up to date.

 ### Stack